keskinonur/mailgrep/README.md

 ## Features

+- **Persistent Login** - Caches auth tokens so you don't need to login every time
 - **Incremental Backup** - Only downloads new files, resumes where you left off
 - **Duplicate Detection** - Finds and removes duplicate attachments from email threads
 - **Configurable Filters** - Download images, PDFs, documents, or all attachments